Ahmad Shah I: Sorath and Junagadh

-In 1420-21, he started building and repairing forts and establishing military outposts to strengthen state from attacks.
+In 1420–21, he started building and repairing forts and establishing military outposts to strengthen state from attacks.
 He built the forts of Dahod on the Malwa frontier and of Jitpur in Lunawada.
 In 1421 he repaired the fort in the town of Kahreth, otherwise called Meimun in Lunavaḍa, which had been built by Ulugh Khan Sanjar in the reign of Sultan Ala-ud-din Khalji and changed the name to Sultanpur.
 In December 1421, he advanced against Malwa and took the fort of Mesar.
 He attacked and received tributes from other border states before he reached Mandu in March 1422.
 Hushang Shah was in Jajnagar (Orissa) at that time.
 After 48 days of unsuccessful siege and several clashes, Ahmad Shah had to move to Ujjain in May due to incoming monsoon.
 He again imposed siege in September 1421 but Hushang Shah had returned to Mandu with large number of war elephants from Orissa.
 Ahmad Shah left Mandu knowing that it would be difficult to win.
-He moved and camped Sarangpur when he was reached by ambassadors sent by Hushang Shah for treaty of peace.
+He moved and camped at Sarangpur when he was reached by ambassadors sent by Hushang Shah for treaty of peace.
 Ahmad Shah agreed but, on the night of 26 December 1421, an army of Hushang Shah attacked the camp.
 Ahmad Shah repelled the attack but had to endure heavy casualty.
 Hushang Shah took refuge in fort of Sarangpur.
 Ahmad Shah again laid siege to Sarangpur.
 Failing to take the fort, Ahmad Shah decided to return Ahmedabad on 7 March 1423 but he was chased by an army of Hushang Shah.
 Both armies met and after fierce battle, Ahmad Shah won.
 He returned to Ahmedabad on 23 May 1423.

 Idar and Ahmadnagar

 He spent next two years without any wars and focused on administration and agriculture development.
 He had known that Rao Punja of Idar State had held talks with Hushang Shah during the last battles.
 He attacked Idar in 1425.
 Rao Punja left to hills but the state was ravaged.
-To keep permanent check on Idar, Ahmad Shah established town of Ahmadnagar (now Himatnagar), on the banks of the Hathmati river, eighteen miles south-west of Idar in 1426 and completed its fort in 1427.
+To keep permanent check on Idar, Ahmad Shah established town of Ahmadnagar (now Himatnagar), on the banks of the Hathmati River, eighteen miles south-west of Idar in 1426 and completed its fort in 1427.
 Rao Punja left in hiding but kept attacking soldiers and supplies of Sultanate.
 In 1428, Rao Punja died in ambush with soldiers.
 In 1428, Ahmad Shah ravaged Vishalnagar (now Visnagar) and ordered to capture all domains of Idar.
 He later made peace with Harrai, son of Punja, and reverted his state to him on condition of tribute.
 Ahmad Shah had to again attack and capture Idar in November 1428 when Harrai did not pay tribute.
 He took the fort and built also an assembly mosque.